breck7/scroll/scroll/readme.md

   index.html
 ```

-When you "build" a dud site, you are simply generating
+When you "build" a Scroll site, you are simply generating
 the index.html file in the site's "published" folder.

 This folder layouts let's you easily put any static